Lucky Starzzz

-Lucky Starzzz is the stage name of Alain Castaneda (born February 7, 1998), a Cuban-American drag performer who competed on the seventeenth season of RuPaul's Drag Race.
+Lucky Starzzz is the stage name of Alain Castaneda (born February 7, 1998), a Cuban-American drag performer who competed on the seventeenth season of RuPaul's Drag Race and the eleventh season of RuPaul's Drag Race All Stars.

 Early life

 Lucky Starzzz was born in Havana, Cuba.
-She moved from Havana to Miami at the age of 3.
+He moved from Havana to Miami at the age of 3.

 Career

 Lucky Starzzz began doing drag makeup in 2017, and performed for the first time in 2021.
-Her first performance was at Azucar Nightclub in Miami, in which she danced to RuPaul's "Kitty Girl" and Teyana Taylor's "WTP".
+Her first performance was at Azucar Nightclub in Miami, in which he danced to RuPaul's "Kitty Girl" and Teyana Taylor's "WTP".
 She is a drag performer who competed on the seventeenth season of RuPaul's Drag Race.
 On the third episode ("Monopulence!"), she was the first contestant to be eliminated from the competition, after placing in the bottom two of a Monopoly-inspired design challenge and losing a lip-sync contest against Joella.
 Her Instagram following grew by 294 percent while the show aired.

 Lucky Starzzz has performed at Nathan's Beach Club.
 She also appeared at the Pridelines "Queerferno" gala.
 She cites her drag mentor to be fellow Drag Race alum Nina Bo'nina Brown.

+In April 2026, Lucky was announced to be competing in the eleventh season of RuPaul's Drag Race All Stars in the first bracket.